 - Northeast Nebraska Teacher Academy (NENTA) - Develop your classroom skills and get paid at the same time.

-- Contribute to a cause – Help promote historical awareness, civic engagement, diversity and opportunity through Multicultural Affairs and events like Constitution Day and the Voter Registration Drive.
+- Contribute to a cause – Help promote historical awareness, civic engagement, diversity and opportunity through international and multicultural programs, and events like Constitution Day and the Voter Registration Drive.

 - Study Abroad - Earn credit toward your degree while experiencing exciting global adventures overseas.

 As a political science education major, you will complete a semester of clinical practice in a school district chosen with the help of your advisor.
 During this semester, you will work closely with an experienced political science teacher to gain classroom experience.
 Internships are not required as part of this program; however, Career Services is available to help students find employment opportunities.